 But showing the incredible fighting spirit that has kept him at the top for so long, Taylor reeled off five straight sets to put his name on the trophy yet again.

-Eleven years ago Taylor also hit the first live nine-dart leg on Sky Sports during the 2002 World Matchplay.
+Twelve years ago Taylor also hit the first live nine-dart leg on Sky Sports during the 2002 World Matchplay.
 He's never managed it in the PDC World Championship so that remains just about the last box to tick in his incredible career.